 Emma has a background in psychology and business management with several years’ experience in clinical and operational management within not-for-profits.
 Emma has previously specialised in clinical service and team management in the mental health arena and before that worked as a Psychologist in London, and has specialised in anxiety and depression prevention programmes for youth.
 Emma has been with LBC for over 5 years and believes strongly in building support and resilience for patients, their family and carers, as well as for the health professionals involved.

-Tim is a registered nurse and joins the team after working in the oncology/haematology ward in Starship Children’s Hospital.
+Tim is a registered nurse and has been working at LBC for over six years.
+Prior to starting his role at LBC, Tim was working in the oncology/haematology ward in Starship Children’s Hospital.
 He is passionate about making a difference in people’s lives outside of the usual hospital setting and empowering them to achieve the goals they aspire to and enjoys being able to support patients on an emotional level.

 Deborah is a registered nurse with many years’ experience working in a number of medical specialities.
 Recently she has been working in the UK as the Education Manager for a Pharmaceutical company providing education and support to patients and staff, and prior to that she was employed as a community nurse supporting patients undergoing a range of therapies in their own homes.

 Natasha has a background as a Registered Social Worker and has experience in supporting families through the challenges of cancer, in and out of the hospital setting.
 Natasha joined the LBC team a couple of years ago and is enthusiastic about applying her skills as a Support Services Coordinator to support patients and their families through their journey, in a compassionate and caring manner.